WanXcodinG/ViralShortsAI/README.md

 # **ViralShortsAI**

 **ViralShortsAI** is an end-to-end automated video generation pipeline designed to create engaging, TikTok-style viral short videos using AI.
-The project leverages computer vision, LLMs, and audio/video processing techniques to:
+The project leverages LLMs and audio/video processing techniques to:

 - Analyze and enhance media assets using AI (via OpenAI and ElevenLabs).
 - Suggest and overlay B-roll to enrich the final video.